keskival/universal-embodiment/README.md

 Did you know you don't have to use just plain autoregressive objective for token sequences?

-To implement destructuring in a token sequence models, we need to define special roles for specific tokens, define what parts of the token sequences can condition a specific output token (type-specific masking), and define separate models for each output token type with appropriate regularizations and information bottlenecks to maintain token roles.
+To implement destructuring in token sequence models, we need to define special roles for specific latent tokens, define what parts of the token sequences can condition a specific output token (type-specific masking), and define separate models for each output token type with appropriate regularizations and information bottlenecks to maintain token roles.
+This destructuring imposes an inductive bias which can also be utilized for controllability.

 ## Main Challenges